Medical expert of the article

 Dexamethasone in the treatment of bacterial meningitis

-The effectiveness of glucocorticoids has been proven in terms of reducing neurological complications (hearing loss) in children with meningitis caused by H. Influenzae, and a reduction in mortality in adults with meningitis caused by S. Pneumoniae.
-It is recommended to use dexamethasone in a dose of 0.15 mg / kg after 6 hours for 4 days.
-It should be remembered that dexamethasone reduces the increased penetration of antibiotics into the subarachnoid space as a result of inflammation.
+The effectiveness of glucocorticoids has been proven in terms of reducing neurological complications (hearing loss) in children with meningitis caused by H. influenzae and reducing mortality in adults with meningitis caused by S. pneumoniae.
+It is recommended to use dexamethasone at a dose of 0.15 mg/kg every 6 hours for 4 days.
+It should be remembered that dexamethasone helps to reduce increased penetration of antibiotics into the subarachnoid space as a result of inflammation.